 This uncertainty is one reason why Polymarket prediction markets remain widely accessible despite repeated crackdowns in stricter jurisdictions.

-Below are the major regions where Polymarket is generally accessible in early 2026.
+Below are the major regions where Polymarket is generally accessible in mid-2026.

 | Region | Polymarket Accessibility Status | Key Accessible Countries | Why It's Accessible / Growing |